k4nfr3/WFP_EDR/README.md

         Specify output file.
 To be used in conjonction with generating with getwec or getcortex -print
         Print WFP Providers and SubLayers
+  -providerID string
+        in combination with -print to print all rules of a providerID
 ```

 ## Get WEC